Jbleezy/BO1-Reimagined/README.md

 * Damage increased from 4500 to 9000 on the Director

 #### Monkey Bombs
+* Zombies now get attracted immediately
+* Zombies will now taunt when near a Monkey Bomb
 * Removed on Nacht, Verruckt, and Shi No Numa

 #### P.E.S.